-- i. any rules their workplace has for dealing with failure to attend disciplinary meetings - ii. how their workplace dealt with similar cases in the past - iii. the seriousness of the disciplinary issue

-- iv. the employee's disciplinary record, general work record, work experience, position and length of service - v. getting a medical opinion on whether the employee is fit to attend the meeting (with the employee's permission)
+- i. any rules their workplace has for dealing with failure to attend disciplinary meetings - ii. the seriousness of the disciplinary issue - iii. the employee's disciplinary record, general work record, work experience, position and length of service iv. getting a medical opinion on whether the employee is fit to attend the meeting (with the employee's permission)